HL7/uv-dx-pq/input/pagecontent/batch_info.md

 ### Objective
-Provide details about each drug substance and drug product batch with identifiers.
+Provide details about batch(es) of the  drug substance and drug product with identifiers.

 ### Component Diagram
 <table>